natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-10-day-sixtynine.markdown

 Apparently, even the penguins make it on top of the glacier as you can see from their tobogganing tracks.

 Our smooth way of communication is possible because of the hard work by PJ.
 PJ has become a good friend of mine.
-He is working hard to ensure the research at Palmer Station is succesful.
+He is working hard to ensure the research at Palmer Station is successful.
 Thank you PJ!

 ![PJ - photo by Leslie](/assets/blog_photos/190210/PJ_photoFromLeslie.jpg)